nestauk/dap_prinz_green_jobs/dap_prinz_green_jobs/pipeline/green_measures/industries/prodigy/README.md

 This runs a custom prodigy recipe that uses gpt 3.5 to extract a company description phrase and the SIC code based on the description phrase.
 You are able to modify the phrase.

-**NOTE:** Do modify phrases that are the start token of the text, as this is a defact-o token span if there are errors related to parsing the LLM output or regex matching.
+**NOTE:** Do modify phrases that do not match with gpt 3.5's prediction or that seem nonsensical.
+The span start and ends sometimes highlight incorrect phrases so be conscious of this.

 If the SIC code is incorrect, you can select the 'wrong SIC code' option.